donfreiday/learnOpenGL/readme.md

 ### 08 - Vertex Arrays

 Vertex arrays allow us to bind vertex buffers with layout data.
 We were actually using the default VAO from the OpenGL compat profile in earlier lessons; now we will explicitly create one of our own.

+***

+### 09 - Abstracting into Classes

+In this lesson we move our code into classes, starting with our macros, error checking, and vertex and index buffers.